suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 # Watt-Seer - Personalized Energy Coach
 ## This is the blog for [Gen AI Intensive Course Capstone 2025Q1 Project](https://www.kaggle.com/competitions/gen-ai-intensive-course-capstone-2025q1) which is part of [5-Day Gen AI Intensive Course with Google](https://rsvp.withgoogle.com/events/google-generative-ai-intensive_2025q1)

- A storytelling case study on using Kaggle + Gemini to compare home energy data and extract insights from scanned bills.

 ## 👥 Team Members